hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 This folder contains software for PDO transaction processor (TP) based on Microsoft's CCF blockchain.
 The software is located under `${PDO_SOURCE_ROOT}/ccf_transaction_processor/`.
-The TP software is written and tested for CCF tag 0.11.7.
+The TP software is written and tested for CCF tag 1.0.19.
 Compatibility with other CCF versions is not guaranteed.
+Currently PDO/CCF combo is supported only for virtual enclaves.

 The instructions below can be used to build and deploy the CCF-based PDO TP.
 The PDO TP uses many of environment variables defined in the PDO